Joshua Denning, M.F.A.

 BFA Musical Theatre, Wright State University

-During my time in Austin Texas, I had the incredible opportunity to pose for The Cycle of Terror and Tragedy, the monumental Pietà painting by renowned artist Graydon Parrish pictured above.
+During his time in Austin Texas, he had the incredible opportunity to pose for The Cycle of Terror and Tragedy, the monumental Pietà painting by renowned artist Graydon Parrish pictured above.
 Known for his masterful technique and meticulous attention to detail, Graydon is one of the most accomplished contemporary realist painters, often drawing comparisons to the great academic masters.
 His works, housed in major collections like the New Britain Museum of American Art, capture human emotion with staggering intensity.
 It was a profound experience to contribute to his work, which memorializes the emotional weight of 9/11 and stands as a testament to his remarkable skill and artistic vision.